 Elsewhere, a key element of the Mojo’s portability has been redesigned – the battery.
 The Mojo 2 still charges over Micro USB (a short micro-USB-to-USB cable is included, with Chord recommending that’s used with a charger capable of outputting a minimum of 2 amps), but here a new FPGA-based charging system has been designed to deliver not only faster but also more efficient and cooler charging.
 To that end, Chord says overall capacity has improved by nine per cent and battery life is now ‘better than eight hours’ (the claimed figure of the original Mojo).
 To help maintain the Mojo 2’s juice pack over its lifetime, Chord has also improved its Intelligent Desktop Mode, a state the DAC automatically enters when it’s connected to a charger for a good length of time to prevent the battery from overcharging.

 Perhaps the most practical advancement, however, is the addition of a USB-C input, which joins the existing optical, Micro USB, and 3.5mm coaxial (which supports sample rates up to 768kHz when partnered with a Chord M-Scaler and dual-data cable) inputs on one of the Mojo 2’s end panels.
 The USB-C input has of course emerged as a portable device favourite in recent years, now the socket of choice for Android phones, Apple MacBooks and Apple iPads, to mention a few.
-Future iPhones will likely adopt this connection too, although current models can still be connected to the Mojo 2 via a Lightning-to-USB-C dongle.
+The future iPhone 15 and beyond will likely adopt this connection too, although current models can still be connected to the Mojo 2 via a Lightning-to-USB-C dongle.

 On the other-end panel is still the pair of 3.5mm headphone jacks allowing up to two people to listen simultaneously (note that the volume of each output cannot be independently controlled).
 But as you bring your eyes to the unit’s front, as those Chord-trademark polychromatic, polycarbonate control spheres demand, you’ll notice another physical alteration.
 The aforementioned broader functions brought by the new UHD DSP have necessitated the need for a menu system; a fourth button to sit next to those for power and volume up and down.